 Hitting the full bag (132-lb/150-lb) point from green coffee importers and brokers means that a pallet (skid) is often required however, which results in a significant increase in cost.
 Similar to above, you want to order multiple bags of unroasted green coffee beans and stack them on a skid, which will bring down the shipping-cost-per-unit.
 With these quantities, wholesalers typically require advance notice (1-2 months) to smooth out the production schedule and inventory levels.

 Organic Sulawesi is not yet available on the market.

 Beware of buying Sulawesi coffee from brands off Amazon, which are usually roasted weeks or months before being sold as they move through the distribution chain and

 For tips on brewing the best cup of Sulawesi coffee see our section on Coffee Brewing.
 Also see our thorough coverage of the taste profiles of Specialty Coffees from all around the world, and instructions on preparing Espresso Drink Recipes for just about every espresso drink known!

 History of Sulawesi Coffee

 No one quite knows where coffee first showed up in North Sulawesi or how it got started, but the world is thankful it did.
-Hundreds of years ago it began growing as an agricultural product in Celebes (now known as Sulawesi) with a strong cultural that
+Hundreds of years ago it began growing as an agricultural product in Celebes (now known as Sulawesi) with a strong cultural that cares for quality.

-While the coffee has always been organically grown, more organic certified sulawesi is beginning to show up on the market in recent years.
+While the coffee has always been organically grown, more organic certified Sulawesi is beginning to show up on the market in recent years.
 While generally a higher priced coffee, it’s exclusivity makes it a must-try and offers bragging rights to coffee snobs.